(905) 206 - 9080 1150 Eglinton Ave, East Suite 211

 3. Highway Damage: If the accident causes damage to any highway property, such as traffic signs or barriers, it must be reported to the police.

-Consequences of not reporting an accident:
+What are the Consequences of not reporting an accident?

 Failing to report an accident in accordance with the aforementioned conditions can lead to various consequences, including: